oroinc/documentation/user/back-office/sales/opportunities/create.rst

 OroCommerce Customer
 ^^^^^^^^^^^^^^^^^^^^

-To create an opportunity from a Commerce customer view page, ensure you have the CRM features enabled in the system configuration.
+To create an opportunity from a Commerce customer view page, ensure you have the related features enabled in the system configuration.

 1. Navigate to **Customers** in the main menu, and click **Commerce Customers**.
 #.
 Select your customer and open their view page.